 *Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, they will help me keep this site up and running!

-1. Invest in travel gear that will make flying long haul with toddlers easier
+1. Invest in travel gear that will make flying long haul to Thailand with a baby and a toddler easier

 Check ahead to see if your airline offers baby bassinets (for babies under 6-months) or seats for babies.
 If they do, a CoziGo Sleep Easy Travel Cover is INVALUABLE.
 Lightweight, compact and breathable, the cover fits over the aircraft’s travel cot and bassinet perfectly, blocking out bright lights, TV screens and passing people, allowing your baby to switch off and have a snooze.
 As an added bonus, you can also pop it over your buggy when out and about for some handy shade.
 I’ve also heard wondrous things about the BedBox by JetKids (I saw the famous Mother of Daughters use them for her twins on a long haul flight to the Caribbean) – but am yet to try!